gdsec-test/dcu-branddetection/README.md

 ## Cloning
 Create the appropriate folder in your local dev location and clone the repo.
-Linux example using and python's virtualenvwrapper.
+Linux example using python's virtualenvwrapper.
 ```
 mkdir branddetection
 cd branddetection